valhuber/TDD/readme.md

 &nbsp;&nbsp;

-## 6. Code/Run TDD Tests
+## 6. Code/Run TDD Scenarios

-Define and Run TDD Tests as shown below:
+Implement the actual scenarios (tests) in Python (`place_order.tdd`), using annotations (`when`) to match scenarios and implementations.
+In this project, the implementation is basically calling APIs to get old data, run transactions, and check results.

 <figure><img src="https://github.com/valhuber/TDD/blob/main/images/TDD-ide.png?raw=true"></figure>

 For more on TDD, [see here](https://github.com/valhuber/TDD/wiki/Stories-And-Behaviors).

-&nbsp;&nbsp;

- (e.g., `place_order.py`)

-Implement the actual tests in Python, using annotations to match tests and implementations.
-In this project, the implementation is basically calling APIs to get old data, run transactions, and check results.
+Execute the tests using the pre-supplied Launch Configurations (shown at the bottom):

+1. Run Launch Configuration `API Logic Server`
+1. Run Launch Configuration `Debug Behave Logic`

-The rules fire as transactions are run, and produce [Logic Log output](https://github.com/valhuber/ApiLogicServer/wiki/Logic:-Rules-plus-Python#debugging).
-The highlighted code on lines 50-51 signals that the Logic Log should be directed to files in `results_when`.
-These are later used in Report Behave Logic, described below.
+The rules fire as transactions are run, and produce files later used in Report Behave Logic (described below):

-With the server started, run your tests using Launch Configuration `Debug Behave Logic`.
-It creates the following files:
-1. `test/api_logic_server_behave/behave.log`
+1. `test/api_logic_server_behave/behave.log` - summarizes test success / failure
-2. `results_when/<scenario-name>.log` (one for each scenario)
+2. `api_logic_server_behave/Bad_Order_Custom_Service.log` - [Logic Log output](https://github.com/valhuber/ApiLogicServer/wiki/Logic:-Rules-plus-Python#debugging).
+   * The code on line 121 signals the name of Logic Log
+   * Note the Logic Log actually consists of 2 logs:
+      * The first shows each rule firing, including complete old/new row values, with indentation for multi-table chaining
+      * The "Rules Fired" summarizes which rules actually fired, representing a _confirmation of our Logic Specification_

 >  You can use the debugger to stop in a test and verify results